 - 3 cups cauliflower florets (1 small crown or ½ large)

-- 2 carrots, chopped
+- 2 medium carrots, chopped

 - 2 cups fresh green beans, cut into 2 inch pieces

-- 1-14 oz. can or 1¾ cups cooked chickpeas, drained and rinsed
+- 1 (14 ounce or 400 gram) can chickpeas, drained and rinsed

 Divide onto plates and top with cilantro.
 Serve with basmati rice.